 name2 = "John"

 Strings must be enclosed in matching quotation marks.
-Forgetting to close a string results in a syntax error.
+Forgetting to close a string results in a syntax issue.

 Example: